INTRODUCTION

 SPACEART TUNNEL

-In the form of a crawl-through tunnel, this element showcases art asterisms and their transformations in a psydeo zero-gravity environment.
+In the form of a crawl-through tunnel, this element showcases art asterisms and their transformations in a simulated zero-gravity environment.
 It offers insights into the lifecycle of stars and the potential for digital art in space.